How to Develop Leadership Skills for Personal and Professional Growth

 • Keep It Low-Key: It doesn’t have to be super formal.
 Sometimes just some chill convos can lead to valuable mentorship moments.

-See also How to Embrace Change and Develop Adaptability Skills
+See also How to Overcome Perfectionism and Embrace Imperfection

 Mentorship is one of those win-win situations.
 You grow, they grow, and in the end, everyone levels up.
 It’s just vibes on vibes.